 Other Sites & Resources

 Luggage Storage – You might have packed too much for your Camino, or wish to have items waiting for you at the end of your journey.
-The Camino provides several luggage storage services in which you mail your items forward and they will be waiting for you when you arrive Santiago Compostela.
-Here is a couple services to consider.
+The Camino provides several luggage storage services in which you mail your items forward and they will be waiting for you when you arrive at Santiago Compostela.
+Here are a couple of services to consider.

 Albergues_Camino_Francés_Dec_2017 – Here is a recent list of alburgues along the Francés route, courtesy of the Camino de Santiago Forum.
 When you arrive in St. Jean, you will receive a similar document that informs you of all the alburgues, dates open, and other helpful information.
 If you don’t start in St. Jean, consider downloading and printing this list and keeping in a waterproof bag.
 It might come in handy!

 Hotel Bookings – Every once in a while, if budget permits, you might want to book a hotel or private room.
 In most of the larger cities, and for the times I needed a better night’s sleep than when staying in the alburgues, I use Booking.com.
 I found this as one of the best online sites (they also have an app so check out your app store) for booking hotels and pensions internationally.
 If you book ahead and your walking schedule changes, you should be able to change or cancel your reservation.
 However, make sure to look at the cancellation policy each time you book.